Maaack/Godot-Game-Template/README.md

 5. Update the project’s inputs.

-    1. Open `InputOptionsMenu.tscn`.
+    1. Open `InputOptionsMenu.tscn` (or `MasterOptionsMenu`, which contains an instance of the scene).
     2. Select the `Controls` node.
     3. Update the `Action Name Map` to show readable names for “Game Name” input actions.
-    4. Update the `Add Button Texture` and `Remove Button Texture` with textures.
-    5. Save the scene.
+    4. Save the scene.

 6. Add sound effects to the UI.